-Be sure to read Part 1, where I shared the my experience up to the first internal testing release.
+In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

-If I’ve made it seem like the journey was easy with only a few snags (like the encoder issue) in the previous post, then let me reassure you that it wasn’t easy in this post.
+If I’ve made it seem like development was easy with only a few snags in the previous post, then let me reassure you that it wasn’t.

 Why I am sharing technical issues